 - Changes to the government guidance on rents.
 This removed the requirements for rents to rise to converge with other parts of the social housing sector.
-Instead it requires authorities to decrease rents by 1% per annum for 2016/17 and the following four years. - Balancing the investment needs against rent levels and a desire to clear the debt early if possible. - Changes to benefit payments and methods of paying them which seem likely to increase rent arrears and write offs. - New requirements to sell higher value properties (or make equivalent transfers to Government as if they had been sold).
+Instead it requires authorities to decrease rents by 1% per annum until 2019/20. - Balancing the investment needs against rent levels and a desire to clear the debt early if possible. - Changes to benefit payments and methods of paying them which seem likely to increase rent arrears and write offs.